 What Is a 503A Pharmacy?
 Key Facts & Regulations

-503A pharmacies play an important role in personalized medicine by providing customized medications tailored to each patient’s needs.
+503A pharmacies are one component of the healthcare system and may provide patient-specific compounded medications when clinically appropriate.
 They prepare medications based on individual patient prescriptions for home use or administration in a healthcare setting.
 This guide covers the key definitions, regulations, and business considerations for 503As.

 What is a 503A Pharmacy?